On the canonical bundle formula in positive characteristic: Property in positive characteristic

-Given any GLC pair in characteristic $0$, we can construct a birationally equivalent model that satisfies property $(\ast)$ thanks to the existence of toroidal modifications as proven in \cite{AK}.
-In characteristic $p>0$ however, we cannot always use their construction.
-In fact, in one of the steps, they consider a quotient by the action of a group and that does not have good enough properties if the order of the group is divisible by $p$ (\cite[remark 0.3.2]{AdJ}).
-Nonetheless, when $Z$ is a curve, we can still find property $(\ast)$ modifications by using log resolutions.
-Indeed, since in this situation fibres are divisors, we can resolve them.
-This is one of the key reasons why we restrict our theorems (theorem \ref{t-goal star}, theorem \ref{t-goal} and theorem \ref{t-ftrivial}) to the case when $Z$ is a curve.
+Given any GLC pair in characteristic $0$, in \cite[Theorem 2.2, Proposition 2.16]{positivity} the authors construct a birationally equivalent model that satisfies Property $(\ast)$ thanks to the existence of toroidal modifications as proven in \cite{AK}.
+In characteristic $p>0$, however, we cannot always use this construction.
+In fact, in one of the steps, the idea of the proof is to inductively apply the Semistable Reduction theorem for curves and consider the quotient by the action induced by the finite cover needed to obtain the semistable model.
+However, the variety we obtain in this way has bad singularities if the finite cover has order divisible by $p$ (\cite[Remark 0.3.2]{AdJ}).
+Nonetheless, when $Z$ is a curve, we are able to construct $(\ast)$-modifications by blowing-up vertical centres.
+This is one of the key reasons why we restrict our main results (\autoref{t-goal star}, \autoref{t-goal} and \autoref{t-ftrivial}) to the case of $Z$ being a curve.
+We point out that, unfortunately, even assuming the existence of $(\ast)$-modifications in positive characteristic, the proof of \autoref{t-goal star} does not go through completely.
+Indeed, when performing adjunction on a log canonical centre of a pair satisfying Property $(\ast)$, we need to control that the induced pair still satisfies Property $(\ast)$ (see \autoref{s-adjunction}) and it is not clear to the author if this property is satisfied in general.